 (Keyword difficulty score in seoClarity)

-Instead, the system simply tells you whether a keyword would be easy, medium, or hard for you to obtain.
+As you can see, the system clearly tells you whether a keyword would be easy, medium, or hard for you to obtain.

 Want to see Keyword Difficulty in action?
 Book a quick demo today, and let us show you the power of the seoClarity platform.